ShahariarSohan/ShahariarSohan/README.md

 ---

 ### 👨‍💻 About Me
-I’m a **backend-focused Full Stack Developer** who builds scalable, maintainable systems with clean architecture and optimized databases.
+Full Stack Developer with a backend-first focus.
+I build scalable, maintainable systems with an emphasis on clean architecture, efficient APIs, and optimized databases.
 I enjoy working close to the data layer—designing schemas, improving query performance, and writing reliable backend logic.

 ---